Kostandin Boshnjaku: Aftermath in Communist Albania

-After World War II, he was elected a representative in the new Constitutional Assembly which came out of the general elections of December 2, 1945, following with being elected the General Director of the Bank of Albania.
+After World War II, he was elected a representative in the new Constitutional Assembly which came out of the general elections of December 2, 1945, following with being elected the General Director of the Albanian State Bank.
 During this time would come the first shuttering of relations with Hoxha and the rest of Hoxha's clan which would strongly weaken his position inside the Communist Party.
 In May 1945, Joseph Earle Jacobs (1893-1971) as the representative of the US Civil Mission in Albania, would meet with Hoxha who back then was presenting himself simply as General-Colonel.
 The discussion was upon several topics.
 One of them was a permission for the United States Department of the Treasury representative Gardner Patterson (1916-1998) to visit Albania as part of his Balkan tour and place contacts with the Central Bank of the country.
 Another topic was establishing an account at Chase Bank of New York as an intermediary of the Albanian State Bank.
 This would make possible to the Albanian diaspora to send remittances back home, as the US still did not recognize the government of Albania at the moment.
 As came out from the discussions, Boshnjaku (back then governor) and Kolë Kuqali (Boshnjaku's deputy) had previously discussed and agreed with Jacobs.
 Kolë Kuqali would be arrested later together with Boshnjaku, and hang himself in his cell in dubious circumstances.

-Another contradiction raised during the attempts to unify the Lek with Dinar, and to agree on Yugoslav requests for establishing the Albanian Central Bank under the sovereignty of the Yugoslav one.
+Another contradiction raised during the attempts to unify the Albanian lek with Yugoslav dinar, and to agree on Yugoslav requests for establishing the Albanian State Bank under the sovereignty of the National Bank of Yugoslavia.
 Boshnjaku opposed this idea.
 This time Nako Spiru (1918-1947) shared consequences with him.